...into my home

 About the European Commission's department for European Civil Protection and Humanitarian Aid Operations (ECHO)

-The European Union with its Member States is a leading global donor of humanitarian aid.
-Through the European Commission’s Civil Protection and Humanitarian Aid department (ECHO), the EU helps over 120 million victims of conflicts and disasters every year.
-With headquarters in Brussels and a global network of field offices, ECHO provides assistance to the most vulnerable people solely on the basis of humanitarian needs, without discrimination of race, ethnic group, religion, gender, age, nationality or political affiliation.
+Through its Civil Protection and Humanitarian aid Operations department (ECHO), the European Commission helps millions of victims of conflict and disasters every year.
+With headquarters in Brussels and a global network of field offices, the department provides assistance to the most vulnerable people on the basis of humanitarian needs.
+For more information, please visit the European Commission’s website.